RafaDEV99/RafaDEV99/README.md

 👋 Hi, I’m @RafaDEV99, a Spanish developer who is currently interested in programming cool projects, low-level programming with C, Rust, and more languages!
 I also sometimes like making small games to practice my programming skills.
-I also like to collaborate on interesting projects and learn from them, Currently, I'm working on the CrraBloom project (Alpha now, by the way).
+I also like to collaborate on interesting projects and learn from them, Currently, I'm working on the CrraBloom project (In Alpha, now).

 **Here are some facts about me!**
 - 💞️ I’m looking to collaborate on interesting things!